 In all three countries, you can sometimes get a referral from your GP/family doctor.

 NB: In the UK, NHS psychosexual wait times can be VERY long, and the process of determining whether you qualify can be frustrating AF.
+I tried.
+I failed.
+I’m just privileged enough that I was able to go private.

 Do I recommend it?

-I think sex therapy is slowly gaining public awareness — Netflix’s Sex Education definitely went a long way in making the case for it!
+As I said before, sex therapy is gaining popularity — Netflix’s Sex Education definitely went a long way in making the case for it!
+When demand increases, supply surely will follow and I think we’ll see more people specialising.

 There are people doing great work to bring together culturally informed therapists like southasiantherapists.org and talathrive.com.